SpaceML/GalaxyGAN_python/README.md

 This will begin to train the model.
 If you want to load the model which already exists, you can modify the model_path in the config.py.

 ###Test

+Before you try to test your model, you should modify the model path in the config.py.
 ```bash
     python test.py
 ```
-The results can be seen in the folder "result".
+The results can be seen in the folder "test".

 ##Acknowledge